kiwiproject/retrying-again/README.md

 ```

 The following creates a `Retryer` that will retry if the result of the method is zero, if an `IOException` is
 thrown, or if any other `RuntimeException` is thrown from the `call()` method.
-It will stop after 3 unsuccessful
+It will stop after three unsuccessful
 attempts and throw a `RetryException` that contains information about the last failed attempt.
 If an `Exception`
 is thrown by the `call()` method, it can be retrieved from the `RetryException`.